The Buyer You Forgot About

 How many more sales could you generate from the hundreds – maybe thousands – of vehicles that circle your service drive every single month?

 Here, I am going to share a strategy that I have implemented time and time again with great success at many dealerships.
 I promise you, that if you follow this strategy, you will sell additional true units.
 All I ask in return is if you implement this, send me a note on LinkedIn and share your success story with me.

 Step 1.
 Identify a Buyer

-Number one rule of sales is you must have a buyer.
+The number one rule of sales is you must have a buyer.
 Dealerships have many qualified buyers within their DMS that they can tap into every single month.
-These are buyers that already have a relationship with the store and are more likely to consume the information that is put in front of them.
+These are buyers who already have a relationship with the store and are more likely to consume the information that is put in front of them.

 Note: You do not need positive equity for this to work, but it will give you a solid value proposition that, if communicated effectively, will be hard to pass up on.

-Here is the most important step: you can further filter the list to include only those customers that have had two service visits in the last twelve months.
+Here is the most important step: You can further filter the list to include only those customers who have had two service visits in the last twelve months.

 Note: If you want to make this even more effective, look for the owners that have serviced their vehicle at the dealer since the time of purchase.

 You want to ideally have email and phone numbers available for this effort.